 When the wind picks up or you need to reach deep water, metal jigs are the superior choice.
 These are essentially shaped pieces of lead or zinc, usually weighing between 20g and 60g for standard shore setups.
 Because they are dense and compact, they fly like bullets.

 Metal jigs allow you to fish the entire water column.
 You can let them sink to the bottom to target groupers or snappers, or retrieve them fast near the surface for mackerel and bluefish.
+I explain the speed and retrieve patterns in more detail in my guide on how to catch bluefish.
 I rely on these heavily when I’m parked up at a steep cliff or a breakwater where the water is 10 to 20 meters deep.
 They are inexpensive, effective, and durable, making them indispensable for the traveling angler.

 Soft Plastics for Versatility